jhs2jhs/AliCloud_Demo_Container_Kubernetes/quickstart/app/piggymetrics/README.md

 # Demo

-This guide will deploy PiggyMetrics to ACK.
+This guide will deploy PiggyMetrics to a managed K8s cluster.

 Prerequisites:
 1. A working Kubernetes cluster